 Also consider what kind of environmental elements the circuit protection device will be exposed to.
 If your circuit protection device is going to be subject to harsh environmental elements, you might want to consider weather-proof or marine rated components.
 For more information about environmental considerations, see Waytek’s Guide to IP Codes for Vehicle Electrical Components.

-5. List the supplementary requirements for the protective device.
-What will it be connected to? i.e. auxiliary switch for an alarm circuit, power distribution devices, or a battery separator or isolator.
+- List the supplementary requirements for the protective device.
+What will it be connected to?
+Possible items include an auxiliary switch for an alarm circuit, power distribution devices, or a battery separator or isolator.
 Also factor in environmental considerations, electrical trip time, relay trip time, and color identification if needed.

-6. Determine the regulatory requirements.
-Depending on your application, you might be required to use circuit breakers, automotive fuses and other circuit protection devices that are SAE rated or UL rated.
+- Determine the regulatory requirements.
+Depending on your application, you might be required to use circuit protection devices that are SAE rated or UL rated.

-7. Choose a circuit protection device that meets the requirements of your application.
+- Choose a circuit protection device that meets all the requirements of your application.